Carson City (film)

-Carson City is a 1952 American Western film directed by Andre DeToth and starring Randolph Scott, Lucille Norman, and Raymond Massey.
+Carson City is a 1952 American Western film directed by Andre de Toth and starring Randolph Scott, Lucille Norman, and Raymond Massey.

 Based on a story by Sloan Nibley, the film is about a railroad construction engineer whose plans to build a railroad line between Nevada's Carson City and Virginia City are met with hostility by the locals, who feel the trains will attract outlaws.
 Filmed on location at Iverson Ranch, Bell Ranch, and Bronson Canyon in Griffith Park, Carson City was Warner Bros.' first film shot in WarnerColor.

 Plot

 Mine owner William Sharon keeps having his gold shipments held up by a gang of bandits.
 Sharon hires banker Charles Crocker, who happens to have connections in the Central Pacific Railroad, to build a spur line from Virginia City to Carson City, so that the gold can be shipped by rail.

 Silent Jeff Kincaid is the railroad engineer.
 However, there is opposition to the railroad, chiefly from another mine owner, Big Jack Davis.
-He doesn’t own a working mine; he finds it easier to rob from the other owners.
-Davis is the brains behind the gang holding up Sharon’s shipments.
-The technique is to hold up the stagecoach and then provide food and champagne for the passengers, who then don’t care that the gold is robbed.
+He doesn't own a working mine; he finds it easier to rob from the other owners.
+Davis is the brains behind the gang holding up Sharon's shipments.
+The technique is to hold up the stagecoach and then provide food and champagne for the passengers, who then don't care that the gold is robbed.

 Kincaid vows to rid Carson City of the bandits, but they frame him on a murder charge.
 In the climax, Kincaid has to contend with a suspicious landslide which kills some of his workers, trapping others, and a gold bullion heist.